by Nebula Haze (with many cannabis CFL picture contributions by the CFL King joeblow)

 Having a Bigger Total Wattage is a Lot More Important Than Color Spectrum in CFLs!!!

-The truth is that all CFLs will work for growing, but some can help encourage your plants to grow a certain way by imitating the light of the sun during different seasons....
+The truth is that all CFLs work for growing, though some can help encourage your plants to grow a certain way by imitating the light of the sun during different seasons….

-By using the 6500k colored bulbs during the vegetative stage, you’ll be giving your plants more blue light, which can help a plant grow more short and bushy.
+By using the 6500k (sometimes “65k”) colored bulbs during the vegetative stage, you’ll be giving your plants more blue light, which can help a plant grow more short and bushy.

-However, you can still use bending and training to make your plant grow however short and bushy you want!
+However, you can still use bending and training to make your plant grow however short and bushy you want, no matter how it grows!

 The soft white 2700k colored bulbs have more reds/yellows that help your plant “get in the mood” for making buds